Bard MAT Faculty and Staff 2022 - 2023

 (B.A.
 History, Fordham at Marymount; MAT, SUNY New Paltz.; Certification in Social Justice in Educational Leadership, Massachusetts College of Liberal Arts) is a faculty member in education and a NYS school administrator.
 In the MAT at Bard, she teaches a course, Problems of Practice, serving as a forum for refining challenges of lesson planning, instruction, assessment, and classroom management.
 Molly also serves as the Managing Editor for Voices in the Classroom, the Bard MAT blog where she highlights both MAT alumni/ae and educators exploring their Why in teaching and what sustains their passion as educators.
 Molly’s interests are equity, creating culturally responsive classrooms and restorative justice practices.
 She has recently started a non-profit retreat center in the capital region dedicated to providing workshops in restoration and resilience for urban educators.

-Jaime Osterman Alves, Associate Professor of Literature, Bard Master of Arts in Teaching Program, and Faculty Associate, Institute for Writing & Thinking
+Jaime Osterman Alves, Associate Professor of Literature and MAT Faculty Chair, Bard Master of Arts in Teaching Program; and Faculty Associate, Institute for Writing & Thinking

 Sarah Cioffi, English Language Learners (ELL/ ENL)